Nostalgia… oh, nostalgia.

 But recalling old times is like tasting an old dessert your grandma used to cook.
 Feeling the scent of an old fragrance that we used in a specific winter.
 Flip through that photo album from your ten year-old birthday party.
 It can be absolutely unproductive and just serve the purpose of being delightful.
 There’s a longing attached to it, that can only happen when you’re completely available.
 Like you used to be when you were nineteen and unemployed.

 I don’t mind sounding like an old lady.
 Remembering the past gives me life.
-Nostalgia, specially these days, with the pressure to always be productive, doesn’t seem like lost time to me.
+Nostalgia, especially these days, with the pressure to always be productive, doesn’t seem like lost time to me.
 It’s a much needed delight, a feeling of comfort and pleasure, something that’s quite natural to me, in this moment of my life.